buraksenyurt/skynet/README.md

 # skynet
-Some kinds of programming tutorials on ahch-to(MacOs)
+Some kinds of programming tutorials on ahch-to(MacOS - Mojave)